AzizIlyosov/rotation/README.md

 # rotation
-this  deep learning  model learns angle  between reference image  and  image
+this  deep learning  model will be trained to predict angle  between original and  rotated image